-Companion of FRESH #2 is FRESH #1.
+Companion of FRESH#2 is FRESH#1.
 FRESH #1 deodorizes, but does not stop perspiration.
 In a tube instead of a jar.
 Popular with men too.

-The GIRL you'd LIKE TO BE |

-HERE you are, and there she goes again ... the girl you'd like to be!

-How you envy her buoyancy ... her sparkle!
+HERE you are, and there she goes again . . . the girl you'd like to bel How you envy her buoyancy . . . her sparkle!
 That wonderful ability to do and go whenever she desires-never saying "no" to invitations, keeping active, living without discomfort in spite of the "time of month."
 Isn't it time you learned what she already knows . . . that much functional menstrual pain is needless?
 With the trustworthy help of Midol, millions of women of menstrual age have proved this to their own satisfaction and comfort.
-Broken the bonds of the calendar, and re-gained many "lost days" for active living.
+Broken the bonds of the calendar, and regained many "lost days" for active living.
 If you have no organic disorder calling for special medical or surgical treatment, Midol should make you the "girl you'd like to be" -taking the dread from trying days, giving welcome relief throughout the period.
 You can put confidence in Midol, for it contains no opiates.
 One ingredient is often prescribed for headache and muscular pain.
 Another ingredient, exclusively in Midol, increases relief by reducing spasmodic pain peculiar to the menstrual process.

-There's only one way to discover the com-fort in Midol.
+There's only one way to discover the comfort in Midol.
 Try it!
 Among thousands of women recently interviewed, more reported using Midol to relieve functional menstrual pain than all other preparations combined.
 And 96% of these Midol users said they found Midol effective.
 If you don't see Midol on your druggist's counter, ask for it.
 The large size, a trim aluminum case to tuck in purse or pocket, is only 40¢; the small size, 20¢.

 Relieves Functional Periodic Pain

 Maudie's Romance

+(Continued from page 13)

-"Davy," Maudie frowned. you see that Pauly's a "Can't you see that Pauly's absolutely devastated?"
+"Davy," Maudie frowned.
+"Can't you see that Pauly's absolutely devastated?"
 She looked at Pauly devastated?"
-She looked at Pauly anxiously.
+She looked at rauly anxiously.
 "Is Bill sick?
 Or was he run over-or something?"

 "Worse!"
 Pauly said hopelessly.

 "He's learning to play the trombone."

-"How revolting," Maudie sym-nathized pathized.
+"How revolting," Maudie sympathical

+pathized.

 "It's terrifying," Pauly almost sobbed.
-"I could just crawl away and quietly die." almost

-Davy laughed.
-"Strictly off key, huh?
+"I could just crawl away and quietly die." almost "Strictly off key, Davy laughed. huh?

 "It isn't how he plays it," Pauly said.
 "It's when he plays it.
 Take last night, for instance.
 Bill wanted to drive out to Willows Grove.
-There was a divine moon and everything, so when Bill parked on a side road, I didn't complain as loud as usual.'
+There was a divine moon and everything, so when Bill parked on a side road, I didn't complain as loud as usual."
 M AUDIE thought of Willows Grove in the moonlight.
 She pictured Bill's red head and Pauly's dark, soft locks closer together than a quarter to one.
 She could almost hear them sigh.
 "Gee," she said, "I bet Bill's persuasive.
 Tell all, Pauly."
 Pauly was utterly despondent.
-"Well," she said, "after we parked in the moonlight and everything was M AUDIE thought of Willows Grove the moonlight and everything was quiet-"
+"Well," she said, "after we parked in the moonlight and everything was quiet- "Yes," Maudie said eagerly.
+"Well," Pauly was almost in tears "Bill reached out his arm and and-got that nasty trombone from Maudie was speechless for awhile.